 The MPP program does not have concentrations.
 Students are encouraged to take their elective courses from a broad variety of areas: environmental policy, urban policy, health policy, education policy, and social justice and policy.

 Have questions on the admissions process, application, MPP program?
 Book an appointment to speak to our Student Affairs Coordinator to have all your questions answered.
 Appointments are booked in 20-minute increments and will be held via Zoom.
-Book your appointment today via Microsoft Bookings!
+Book your appointment today via Zoom Scheduler!

 Please contact mpp@ucr.edu.